arnot-project/swift-nacl/README.md

-# NaCL
+# NaCl

 ## Overview

 This Swift Package is a wrapper of NaCl library[1] written in C.
 It exposes a function that extracts a public key from a private key using ed25519.
 The C files implementing the ed25519 are based on work of Brian Warner[2][3].
 We removed files that were not needed and we created a method to calculate a public key from a private key by using the existing c functions.